lindsayplatt/episodic-river-salinization-model/README.md

 ## Associated publications and resources

-The code supports the analysis for Lindsay Platt's ([@lindsayplatt](https://github.com/lindsa%5D(https://github.com/lindsayplatt))) Master's Thesis, *Basin characteristics modulate signatures of river salinization*.
+The code is adapted from the analysis for Lindsay Platt's ([@lindsayplatt](https://github.com/lindsa%5D(https://github.com/lindsayplatt))) Master's Thesis:

-The code and data will be published in Zenodo.

-TODO: MORE DETAILS TBD
+> Platt, L. (2024). *Basins modulate signatures of river salinization* (Master's thesis).
+University of Wisconsin-Madison, Freshwater and Marine Sciences.
+> Platt, L. (2024).
+Source code: Basins modulate signatures of river salinization (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.11130548

+TODO: MORE INFO WILL BE ADDED FOR PUBLICATIONS/RESOURCES FOR THIS ANALYSIS.

 ## Running the code